equuleus/xmrig-proxy.cmd/README.md

 # xmrig-proxy.cmd
 Windows Batch Script for automated start XMRig Proxy (https://github.com/xmrig/xmrig-proxy) with parameters

-Run with currently available parameters: "xmrig-proxy.cmd MONERO" or "xmrig-proxy.cmd SUMOKOIN".
+Run with available parameters: "xmrig-proxy.cmd MONERO" or "xmrig-proxy.cmd SUMOKOIN".
+If you run it without any params (and "ALLOW_MANUAL_SELECT" set to "true") you can manually select what ever you want to run.

 If parameter not set, will use a default setting (MONERO).

 If proxy ("xmrig-proxy.exe" file) already started, it will be automatically closed (killed process).

-Don't forget to change "WALLET" in a CMD.
+Don't forget to change "WALLET_MONERO" ("WALLET_SUMOKOIN") in a CMD to your personal wallets and other params at your choice.
 Good luck!

-P.S.
-Known bug: if cmd run without administartor rights it will try to get it and restart.
-You can chahge ":TEST" to ":START" in a 40 line of code to run it without admin rights check and elevate.
-Should fix it in a few days.
+No one known bug currently.